JohannesKonings/JohannesKonings.github.io/_posts/2020-10-19-example_react_average_of_items_in_different_arrays.md

 ---
 layout:     post
-title:      Quick example to get the average of items in different arrays
+title:      Quick example to get the average of items from different arrays
 published:  true
 date:       2020-10-19 08:15:18
 summary:    Example how to calculate the average of different arrays Javascript (map, reduce, concat, ...)